microsoft/DynamicTelemetry/docs/docs/Architecture.FlightRecorder.LongHorizons.document.md

 ## Criteria (and differentiators from 'Long Horizons')

 Just like a Short Horizon Flight Recorder.
-Or really any flight recorder.
+Or really any Flight Recorder.
 There's no preset criteria to differentiate them.
-The primary purpose in having a long and a short horizon flight recorder is to initiate a conversation about how this recorder will be used in practice.
+The primary purpose in having a long and a short horizon Flight Recorder is to initiate a conversation about how this recorder will be used in practice.

 Typically a Long Horizon Flight Recorder will Have